vijaykrishna-programmer/ahk_Scripts/README.md

 # ahk_Scripts
 ahk

+# Auto Screenshort Paste into evernote / (what everapp you need ) use windowsspy app to find the name of the appsAuto Screenshort Paste into evernote / (what everapp you need ) use windowsspy app to find the name of the apps

-pre requirements:
+pre requirements:</br>
 AutoHotKey </br>
-SciTE4AutoHotkey
-ShareX
+SciTE4AutoHotkey</br>
+ShareX</br>
-youtube video controls
+youtube video controls</br>
-Tweaks for YouTube
+Tweaks for YouTube</br>
-Screenshot YouTube
+Screenshot YouTube</br>

-Auto Screenshort Paste into evernote / (what everapp you need ) use windowsspy app to find the name of the apps

 This auto hot key scripts works to auto paste screenshort  to evernote and all